Last update: 1 week ago

 As with wood, strong chemicals can ruin the look of your plastic blinds, too.
 Stick to gentle or natural cleaning solutions.

-Plastic cafe blinds are waterproof, so you can go crazy with the hose!
+Plastic cafe blinds are waterproof so that you can go crazy with the hose!
 That should be your first step, anyway.
 Let’s take a look at how to clean outdoor plastic blinds:

 Grab a hose and wash the whole blind to get rid of any dust and rough, abrasive particles.